logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/serving/transformer.md

     | MODEL_NAME   | Name of the model being served by the current deployment |
     | MODEL_VERSION | Version of the model being served by the current deployment |
     | ARTIFACT_VERSION       | Version of the model artifact being served by the current deployment |

-## Conclusion

-In this guide you learned how to configure a transformer.